Vaal River · Yellowfish Tactics · Euro · Indicator · Dry-Dropper

 Euro Nymphing

 Best in pocket water and tighter lanes.
-Use slim, fast-sinking flies and adjust bead mass for depth/speed.
+Use slim, fast-sinking flies and adjust bead mass for depth and speed.

 Core Setup

-• Contact drift: lead with the rod tip, minimal slack
+• Contact drift: lead with the rod tip and keep slack minimal

 • Hi-viz sighter for strike detection